Rahulrkman/Rahulrkman/README.md

 <br />

-hi, i'm [Rahul Khambe, a passionate self-taught full stack web developer and a Android Developer software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

 <h1 align="center">Hi 👋, I'm Rahul Khambe</h1>
-<h3 align="center">A passionate Android Developer and frontend developer from India</h3>
+<h2 align="center">A passionate self-taught full stack web developer and a Android Developer software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

+i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=abcd&label=Profile%20views&color=0e75b6&style=flat" alt="abcd" /> </p>